-In most likely, sometime in 2022, Hollywood dog trainers Joel Silverman and Bryan Renfro will be launching a five-day course which is marketed towards professional animal trainers looking to expand their dog training business into the motion picture and television world.
+in March of 2023, Hollywood dog trainers Joel Silverman and Bryan Renfro will be launching a five-day course which is marketed towards professional animal trainers looking to expand their dog training business into the motion picture and television world.
+They will not be offering this course in the Los Angeles or Atlanta markets as they do not want to create competition with their fellow movie animal trainers in those markets.

-The course is taught by professional Hollywood dog trainers Bryan Renfro and Joel Silverman, and they bring to the table nearly 100 years combined experience as Hollywood animal trainers.
-Both Bryan and Joel not only have experience as animal trainers, but both have an extensive amount of experience as directors as well.
+Both Bryan and Joel not only have over 70 years of experience as motion picture animal trainers, but both have an extensive amount of experience as directors as well.
 Bryan worked as a second unit director at times over his long career, and Joel directed two seasons (52 episodes) of his What Color is Your Dog?
 TV series.
 Because of this vast and unique experience they both have, students that go through this course will learn from the perspective and experience coming from both sides of the camera.
+You will learn:

 You will learn the most common behaviors you might be asked for by a producer or director.
 Joel and Bryan have always said it is better to bring a dog on the set that has less behaviors and more control, than a dog that has a ton of behaviors but little control.

 Getting to know your way around the set, and who is who.
 It is important to know who the producer is, and who the director is.
 What is the difference between the first and second assistant director?
 Who is the associate producer?

 Understanding the lingo, and what words are used on the set are essential to being a good movie animal trainer.
 Also understanding where lights area, the kind of lights, where the camera is, camera lenses, and knowing where the monitor is, can be one of the most important aspects.

 The business aspect, and understanding how to set up your business – they will go into trainer rates, animal rates, bidding jobs, and why it is important to have good relationship with other good professional trainers that train animals for film & TV.